 - Serve with a swirl of coconut milk and fresh coriander.

-Prep time: 10 minutes
+Total time: 55 minutes Prep time: 10 minutes Cook time: 45 minutes

 If you want to know what foods will help you shape up and shed inches while providing natural cure to illnesses, then check out the Best Foods That Rapidly Slim & Heal In 7 Days program.